ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/american-heritage/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="4" requirement="Do TWO of the following:"}}
-{{#wb-req-text lines=8}}{{/wb-req-text}}
-{{/wb-req}}

-{{#wb-req item="4a" requirement="Explain the National Register of Historic Places and how a property becomes eligible for listing in the National Register of Historic Places.
+{{#wb-req item="4a" alert="Do TWO of the following (4a, 4b, 4c, 4d, or 4e) for requirement 4:" requirement="Explain the National Register of Historic Places and how a property becomes eligible for listing in the National Register of Historic Places.
 Make a map of your local area, marking the points of historical interest.
 Tell about any National Register properties in your area.
 Share the map with your counselor, and describe the historical points you have indicated."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}